contivpp/contivpp-site/content/blog/contiv-vpp-API-topology-example.md

 - vxlan interface tunnel source and destination IP addresses come from: nodeInterconnectCIDR: 192.168.16.0/24.
 Note vxlan tunnel IP addresses on nodes are terminated on the physical interface (e.g. GigabitEthernet0/8/0).

 So there you have.
-This involved a bit of "restful" gymnastics and surely subsequent releases will have new APIs symplifying topology.
-What this does show is the initial release of contivpp.io comes with a suite of documented APIs ready to be launched.
+This involved a bit of "restful" gymnastics but we were able to see under the covers how K8s and contiv-vpp employ REST APIs to retrieve information from the network.

 Start RESTing!